-I was born in Germany and came to the States with my family when I was 4 years old.
-We moved to Las Vegas, Nevada, as my parents saw opportunity there.
-Like any family, we did our best navigating life and figuring out our place in it together.
-I have many fond memories from childhood with them.
-As a teenager, I felt pretty lost like many of us do.
-I started taking high-school classes about the human body, and became fascinated with how we can heal ourselves.
-This is when I found a North star.
+As a teenager, I started taking high-school classes about the human body, and became fascinated with how we can heal ourselves.
 This aspiration led me to Colorado, where I did my undergraduate in exercise science.
 I was fully immersed in school, with the dream of going to medical school.
 After college, I knew I needed a year off school to experience more of the world.
-But when college ended, I felt lost again without purpose since I was single-minded about my studies for several years.

 I then traveled to South America to do humanitarian work in indigenous communities.
 I met very poor people who were some of the most generous humans I had ever met.
-They taught me that life is about love and to be there for each other.
+They taught me that life is about love and to care for each other.
 This experience changed my life, and these values are at the core of who I am today.
-After this year off, I brought a large perspective to a small town Oregon medical school.
-There I was most drawn to our nutrition classes, and doing community service by wearing a carrot outfit and teaching kids.
+I then brought this large perspective to a small town Oregon medical school.
+There I was most drawn to our nutrition classes, and doing community service by wearing a carrot outfit and teaching children at schools.
 During my last year of medical school, my mom passed away unexpectedly from a heart attack.
 This rocked me to my core.
-We had become very close especially during the last 10 years of her life.
+We had become very close, especially during the last several years of her life.
 She was one of my best friends.
 The only way I was able to finish school was through the support of my incredible father and brother, my loving extended family and friends, and knowing that my mom would want me to make the most of my life.

-After school, I came back to Colorado for residency training in general practice.
-There, I was mostly interested in teaching my patients how to heal themselves by treating the underlying causes of their conditions.
+After school, I returned to Colorado for residency training in general practice.
+There I was mostly interested in teaching my patients how to heal themselves by treating the underlying causes of their conditions.
 I had many loyal patients that were getting better.
 This continues to this day.

 I am constantly reading, listening to podcasts, and watching documentaries about nutrition, exercise, mental and spiritual growth.
 With this information, I started making free Youtube health videos and created an Instagram page to educate the public.
 Since information alone doesn’t change habits, I studied a behavior change model created by a Stanford scientist.
 I have really learned these techniques by practicing them every day, and teaching them too.
 I’m constantly amazed how simple yet transformative they are.

 Now that you know some of my history, you know my why for creating this wonderful community.
-I help women that have high risk for having a heart attack learn how to heal themselves physically, emotionally, and spiritually.
+I teach women with heart disease how to heal themselves physically, emotionally, and spiritually.
 I teach them how to create and break habits to last a lifetime.
 I use a gentle and compassionate approach to remind them how to create harmony in their lives.

 I now have free group classes online for these women.
-I’m available for individual consulting for those that need more help on a personal level.
 If you aren’t a woman with heart disease, you can still join this community.
 Donations are a huge help in giving back.
 I also have a free health content community you can be a part of.
-The world right now especially seems divided, but if you look for the helpers, it looks much brighter.
+If you look for the helpers, the world looks bright.
 Thank you for making this world a better place with me.